History of Limbuwan

-History of Limbuwan (Nepali: लिम्बुवानको ईतिहास) is characterized by the close interaction of Limbuwan with its neighbours independent and semi-independent rule characterized by autonomy for most of its time.
+History of Limbuwan (Nepali: लिम्बुवानको ईतिहास Limbu: Yakthung lajee) is characterized by the close interaction of Limbuwan with its neighbours independent and semi-independent rule characterized by autonomy for most of its time.

-Limbuwan was incorporated to the Kingdom of Nepal by the means of collective Gorkha-Limbuwan Treaty with the kings of ten kingdoms of Limbuwan and their ministers.
+Limbuwan was incorporated to the Kingdom of Nepal by the means of collective Gorkha-Limbuwan 1774 Treaty with the kings of ten kingdoms of Limbuwan and their ministers.

 Pre-history

-Anthropologists and historians believe that the fossil records show that people lived in Nepal around 30-40 thousand years ago.
-The first people of Eastern Nepal were the Yakthung in the hills and Koches in the Terai.
-The first people to live permanently and call Limbuwan their home were the Yakthung people.
-They spoke the Limbu language and practiced Yuma Sammang religion.
+The first settlement of Eastern Nepal were the Yakthung in the hills and Dhimal,Meches and Koches in the Terai.
+The people to live permanently and call Limbuwan their home were the Yakthung people which were later known as Limbu people by the rest.
+They spoke Limbu language and practiced Yuma Sammang their ancestor's culture / traditions.